ownego/database-backup/README.md

 `-a` to run backup progress for all databases defined in config file.

-`-b database_name` to run backup progress for one specific database (must be defined in config).
+`-d database_name` to run backup progress for one specific database (must be defined in config).

 Each database config entry has 4 properties: